Puneet-NJ/Cohort/week-8/Todo(MERN)/Backend/Readme.md

     b) Get id of the todo and search for it in the array and then modify it be complete/incomplete

 iv) Delete a Todo

+    a) Validate token
+    b) Find todos list of the specific user by his userId
+    c) Get id of the todo and delete it